OctopusDeploy/docs/docs/deployment-examples/custom-scripts/index.md

 position: 50
 ---

-As a convention-oriented deployment tool, Octopus can perform a number of actions automatically, such as deploying and configuring common types of applications to popular hosting environments.
-In these situations, we have built everything you need into Octopus.
-Sometimes however you’ll need to do more than the built-in conventions support, and that’s where custom scripts come in.
+As a convention-oriented deployment tool, Octopus can perform a number of actions automatically, such as configuring common types of applications and deploying them to popular hosting environments.
+For these situations, we have built everything you need into Octopus.
+Sometimes, however, you need to do more than the built-in conventions support, and that’s where custom scripts come in.

 ## Supported Script Types